-Human Clinical Trial Says Yes To Cannabis For Fibromyalgia
+Human Clinical Trial On Cannabis And Fibromyalgia

 New human clinical trial investigates cannabis for fibromyalgia treatment in hope of determining which ratios of CBD:THC are most effective in stopping the pain of this chronic condition.